North Carolina

 Lead Psychotherapist

-Under the tutelage of such pioneer music therapists as Alan Turry, Diane Austin, Ken Aigen, and Barbara Hesser, as well as Gestalt Therapy Institute president Frank Bosco, Amos learned to harness his deeply cultivated musicianship, sense of spiritual health, and interpersonal empathy toward reflecting clients’ own musical being back to them, nurturing a new self-awareness and Confidence In Life And Self (Psychospiritual Maturation, Kass, 2015).
-His clinical experience includes preschool-aged children with hearing impairment and speech delays, acute inpatient adult psychiatry, and adults and children with developmental disabilities, PTSD, and Traumatic Brain Injury (TBI).
+Under the tutelage of such pioneer music therapists as Alan Turry, Diane Austin, Ken Aigen, and Barbara Hesser, as well as Gestalt Therapy Institute president Frank Bosco, Amos learned to harness his deeply cultivated musicianship, sense of spiritual health, and interpersonal empathy toward reflecting clients’ own musical being back to them, nurturing a new dimension of self-awareness and confidence in life and self (Psychospiritual Maturation, Kass, 2015).
+His clinical experience includes preschool-aged children with hearing impairment and speech delays, acute inpatient adult psychiatry, and adults and children with developmental disabilities, post-traumatic stress disorder (PTSD), and traumatic brain injury (TBI).
 From nonverbal to intellectually verbose, Amos’s clients learn to listen to themselves and engage with their world in a new way, in a process ultimately transcendent of words.

 Amos believes that music adds dimensionality to therapy, sinking deeper than words or concepts alone.
-He is excited to offer this as part of the program at Pasadena Villa, at a time when we are all fatigued with isolation from the coVid-19 pandemic.
-His mission is to create group cohesion in a clinical setting which can grow into the genuine community in the world, fostering mass mental health from where it starts—in the individual’s Listening.
+He’s excited to offer this as part of the program at Pasadena Villa, at a time when we’re all fatigued with isolation from the pandemic.
+His mission is to create group cohesion in a clinical setting which can grow into genuine community in the world, fostering mass mental health from where it starts—in the individual’s listening.

 Taking the Next Step